runtimeverification/haskell-backend/README.md

   compatible with most editors.
 See instructions [below](#running-a-language-server) to run a language server.
 - [hlint] and [stylish-haskell] for compliance with project guidelines.
-- [entr] and [fd] for running `./hooks.sh` to keep important files up-to-date.
+- [entr] and [fd] for running `./entr.sh` to keep important files up-to-date.

-If using Cabal for development, we recommend to keep `./hooks.sh` running in the background to keep important files (such as package descriptions) up-to-date.
+We recommend to keep `./entr.sh` running in the background to keep important files (such as package descriptions) up-to-date, especially if the developer is using Cabal.

 ### Running a language server